Anti-VEGF Injections (Intravitreal Injections)

 Will I need injections forever?

-Many patients need ongoing treatment, though frequency may decrease over time.
-Some patients can eventually stop with careful monitoring.
-Your doctor will guide the treatment plan based on your response.
+Many patients need ongoing treatment, though the interval may lengthen over time.
+Some patients eventually stop with close monitoring.
+Others have recurrent fluid or bleeding when the interval becomes too long.

 Does insurance cover these injections?